WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 Use sentence-case capitalization in titles and headings.
 Capitalize the first word in the title or heading, sub-heading, any proper nouns, and official terms.
 If a title or heading includes a colon, capitalize the following word.

 Lowercase all other words and terms.
 Don't end the title or heading with a period.
+For example, *'Creating a block for the Gutenberg block editor'*.

 ## Capitalization in indexes and glossaries